 Ginkakuji Temple – Kyoto Imperial Palace – Kitano Tenmangu Shrine – Kinkakuji Temple – Daitokuji Temple – Kitaoji Bus Terminal

 With the exception of Tokyo, Kyoto has the biggest number and undoubtedly some of the most famous attractions found throughout the country.
-For many travellers, Kyoto actually provides a better all round sight-seeing experience, keeping true to its ancient roots.
+For many travellers, Kyoto actually provides a better all-around sightseeing experience, keeping true to its ancient roots.

-Without doubt, this is the number one attraction when it comes to Kyoto, and possibly one of the most famous attractions in the entire country.
-Fushimi-Inari is a Shinto shrine which in-fact paved the way for every other shrine throughout the country.
-It has become the head shrine for some 40,000 other Inari shrines found in Japan.
-The image of a thousand crimson red torii gates winding up through the forest covered trails that lead up the sacred Mount Inari are famous throughout the world.
+Without a doubt, this is the number one attraction in Kyoto, and possibly one of the most famous in the entire country.
+The image of a thousand crimson-red torii gates winding up through the forest-covered trails leading up to the sacred Mount Inari is famous throughout the world.
+Fushimi-Inari is a Shinto shrine which in fact paved the way for every other shrine throughout the country, becoming the head shrine for over 40,000 Inari shrines.

-At the beginning of the trails before walking through the vermilion tunnel stands the Romon Gate, behind which is the shrine’s main hall; Honden.
-This is where visitors pay respect to the resident deity before making a small offering.
-If you are fortunate enough you might be able to catch a glimpse of a ceremony taking place within the shrines.
+The trails begin at Romon Gate, behind which is the shrine’s main hall, Honden.
+Here visitors pay respect to the resident deity before making a small offering.
+If you are fortunate enough you might be able to catch a glimpse of a ceremony taking place within.

 The hike to the summit takes between 2-3 hours.
-Be wary that the beginning of the trail without doubt will be the busiest section as the tunnels often becoming congested with slow-paced tourists.
-However at half-way up the trail there’s an intersection where there’s a clearing in the forest that allows for a look back at the south side of Kyoto.
-This is also where the trail splits into a circular route around the peak of the mountain and where the crowds begin to spread thin.
+The beginning of the trail is easily the most crowded and often becomes congested.
+Luckily, halfway up the trail, there’s an intersection and a clearing that allows for a look back at Kyoto.
+This is where the trail splits into a circular route around the peak of the mountain and the crowds spread thin.

-The region of Arashiyama is worthy of an entire guide itself.
-The name refers to an entire region on the western outskirts of Kyoto.
-Though still within the city limits, its a perfect escape from the sprawl of the streets and the perfect opportunity to get back to nature.
-Its much the same reason the area was so popular with the nobilities of the Heian Period (794-1185) where they could escape for some relaxation.
+Arashiyama is an entire region on the western outskirts of Kyoto which is worthy of an entire guide itself.
+Though still within the city limits, it’s a perfect escape from the sprawl of the streets and the perfect opportunity to get back to nature.
+It’s the same reason the area was so popular with the nobilities of the Heian Period (794-1185), becoming a place to escape for some relaxation.

-Crossing the central landmark of the region; the Togetsukyo Bridge, and you’ll arrive at the region known as Sagano which hold most of the area’s biggest treats.
-The vast variety on offer include a Monkey Park and Saga-Toriimoto Preserved Street as well as several temples, such as Daikakuji Temple, Jojakkoji Temple and Nisonin Temple.
-Another temple of note would be the UNESCO World Heritage Site of Tenryuji Temple and the gardens that surround it, thought to be one of the five great Zen temples of Kyoto.
+Across the area’s central landmark; the Togetsukyo Bridge, is the region known as Sagano, which holds the biggest treats.
+Not only do they include a Monkey Park and Saga-Toriimoto Preserved Street, but also several temples, such as Daikakuji Temple, Jojakkoji Temple and Nisonin Temple.
+Another temple of note would be the UNESCO World Heritage Site Tenryuji Temple and the gardens that surround it, thought to be one of the five great Zen temples of Kyoto.

-Arashiyama is home to year round attractions.
-Blooms of colours during autumn and of cherry blossoms during the spring, traditional cormorant fishing during the summer along the Hozu River and lantern-lined streets during Hanatoro celebrations in the winter.
+Arashiyama is also home to a number of seasonal attractions.
+Cherry blossoms bloom during the spring and the river hosts traditional cormorant fishing during the summer along the Hozu River.
+As winter sets, the streets are lined with lantern-lined streets during Hanatoro celebrations.

-Beginning as nothing more than a handful of teahouses for visitors to a nearby shrine, for many centuries the streets of Gion has become the home of pleasure and entertainment.
-Home to one of the most recognisable pieces of Japanese culture; the very mysterious geishas.
-Walk along the authentic 17th century-style streets packed from one side to the other with lantern-lit restaurants and ochayas (teahouses) where the geishas and apprentice maikos gather to entertain paying guests.
+Beginning as nothing more than a handful of teahouses, the streets of Gion have been the home of pleasure and entertainment for centuries.
+The district is home to one of the most recognisable pieces of Japanese culture, the mysterious geishas.
+The authentic 17th-century-style streets and narrow alleyways are filled from one side to the other with lantern-lit restaurants and ochayas (teahouses) where the geishas and apprentice maikos gather to entertain paying guests.

-However the beautifully authentic streets of Gion aren’t the main attraction.
-Kyoto is both the birthplace and the to this day where you’ll find the greatest number of Geishas.
+The beautifully authentic streets of Gion aren’t the main attraction.
+Kyoto is both the birthplace of the geisha and to this day still has the greatest number of these performers.
 Many tourists gather along the streets in the hopes of catching a glimpse of an authentic geisha scuttering their way to their next appointments.
-For those hoping to see one your best hope is to head there between 5:30-6pm.
-This is generally when they all make their way to their appointments for the evening.
-If you’re hoping to see one of these performances for yourself, be ready to pay a fortune.
-As the adornment of the streets might suggest, dining and particularly being in the company of a Geisha is not a cheap experience.
+For those hoping to spot one, your best hours are between 5:30-6 pm.
+If you want a private show, be ready to pay a fortune.
+As the adornment of the streets might suggest, dining and being in the company of a Geisha is not a cheap experience.

-However visitors must be wary of taking photographs, as technically you are unable to do so along the streets, which could result in heavy fines.
-Though of course this doesn’t stop people from doing so regularly.
-The reasons for which are quite valid, as the pushier tourists get in the way and generally ensure that the geishas end up being late to their appointments, a big no no in Japanese culture.
+Visitors must be wary of taking photographs, as it’s technically banned, which could result in heavy fines.
+Though of course, this doesn’t stop people from doing so regularly.
+The reasons are many of the pushier tourists get in the way and generally ensure that the geishas are late for their appointments, a big no no in Japanese culture.

 Kiyomizu-dera is possibly the most significant temple in the city of Kyoto as well as one of the most significant throughout Japan.
 The UNESCO World Heritage site on the eastern side of the city was founded in 780 beside Otowa Waterfall, for which it derived its name from the fall’s pure waters.
 It was originally founded under the Hosso sect, known to be one of the oldest schools of Buddhism in the country.